Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 determined rush sent it through the posts”.
 Queen’s second goal came five minutes before half-time through P

-Clifford, after clever passing between David Davidson, George Ker and Harry McNeil.
+Clifford or George Ker, after clever passing between David Davidson and Harry McNeil.

 Trial matches for representative games were given a measure

-took part in the trial match for the upcoming Glasgow
+took part in a trial match for the upcoming Glasgow

 versus Sheffield clash.
 The match itself took place at Hampden Park on